r4ul1/TubeTracker/user_stories/user_story_01.md

 User

 ## Description:
-User enters the name of a YouTube channel into the YouTube-Tracker program and the program uses web scraping to retrieve the channel's ID and current subscriber count.
-The information is then saved to a SQL database.
+The user wants to add new YouTubers to the database, along with their current number of subscribers.

 ## Input Data:
-YouTube channel name
+The user inputs the name of the YouTuber and the program fetches the number of subscribers.

 ## Output Data:
-YouTube channel ID, subscriber count
+The program adds the YouTuber and their current number of subscribers to the database.

 ## Errors:
-Program is unable to find the channel name, program is unable to retrieve subscriber count
+If the YouTuber does not exist, the program will display an error message.